openjs-foundation/summit/2019-05-Berlin/agenda.md

 Our time will be best served with some monotrack presentations and discussions in the first day, and then breakout rooms in the second day. __We can change everything__, so if you think a better structure will suit us better, let us know in #135!

 It would be fantastic if each one of the breakouts is facilitated by a person who will be responsible to "run" the breakout and do a quick presentation at the end.
 This person would also set outcomes from the breakout to  optimally leverage our time together.
+There is a facilitator guide available [here](https://github.com/nodejs/summit/blob/master/SESSION_FACILITATOR_GUIDE.md).

 ✨ We're excited for Node.js' 5th round of collaboration IRL!
 Even better, we're excited that folks from the JSF will be joining us for the first time! ✨